Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, you can give zucchini as a chicken treat to your flocks.
 They are called “natural chicken dewormers” and do not cause any harmful effects on chickens.

 Yes.
 Chickens love to eat watermelon seeds and flesh.
-We have already mentioned watermelon as a treatable benefit above in this post.
+We have already mentioned watermelon as a treatable benefit in this post.

 Radish

-Yes, chickens can eat both radish and radish green leaves.
+Yes, chickens can eat both radish and radish-green leaves.
 You don’t need to chop them; they will chop themselves by pecking them.

 Eggplant (Brinjal)